Complex Adaptive System

 Viability is an emerging property of a Complex Adaptive System.
 As an introduction to the topic you should look at the picture below.

 What do you see?
-The picture shows two separate systems with the governance potential in blue and with the other potentials (note there are several product potentials) in white surrounding the governance potential.
+The picture shows two separate systems with the governance potential in red and with the other potentials (Financing and Products: note there are several product potentials) in white surrounding the governance potential.
 It appears that the governance potential is bigger on the left side and smaller on the right.
 You can argue that the right system is stronger, and more viable, as the financial and product potential is bigger than in the left system.
 Think of a start-up for the left side and the right side of a mature profitable company.

 This also makes sense if you approach it from a life-cycle perspective.
 You now need to see the systems as one; it grows from the left to the right over time.
 You see that the product and financial potential increases over time.
 Whereby in the start-up phase a greater governance potential (for example competent and talented resources) is needed to structure the company for growth.
 Later, this potential can decrease (fewer human resources are required and more can be automated by IT systems) due to more efficiency and effectiveness in the business processes.